-- 1. To understand various approaches for development of novel drug delivery systems. - 2.
-To understand the criteria for selection of drugs and polymers for the development of Novel drug delivery systems, their formulation and evaluation
+CO Statements CO-1 Understand various approaches for development of novel drug delivery systems.
+CO-2 Understand the criteria for selection of drugs and polymers for the development of Novel drug delivery systems, their formulation and evaluation CO-3 Understand the concept of ADME of drug in human body.
+CO-4 Apply the various regulations related to developing BA -BE study protocol for the new drug molecule